bitlogik/pyWalletConnect/README.md

 ### A WalletConnect implementation for wallets in Python

 A Python3 library to link a wallet with a WalletConnect web3 app.
-This library connects a Python wallet with a web3 app online, using [the WalletConnect standard](https://docs.walletconnect.org/v/1.0/).
+This library connects a Python wallet with a web3 app online, using the WalletConnect standard.

 Thanks to WalletConnect, a Dapp is able to send JSON-RPC call requests to be handled by the Wallet, sign requests for transactions or messages remotely.
 Using WalletConnect, the wallet is a JSON-RPC service that the dapp can query through an encrypted tunnel and an online relay.
-This library is built for the wallet part, which establishes a link with the dapp and receives requests form a web3 app.
+This library is built for the wallet part, which establishes a link with the dapp and receives requests.

-WalletConnect version 2 support is experimental.
+WalletConnect version 2 support is beta.

 pyWalletConnect manages automatically on its own all the WalletConnect stack :

 ```
 WalletConnect
+    |
+ Topics managt
     |
  JSON-RPC
     |